snowdrop/istio-routing-example/README.md

 # Description

-This booster showcases using Istio's A/B Testing capabilities with a set of example applications configured with appropriate routing and rules.
+This booster showcases using Istio's dynamic traffic routing capabilities with a set of example applications designed to simulate a real-world scenario.

 The primary objectives are:
  * Deploy a client UI application (client-service-consumer) and a load-balanced service (my-service) with two pods running different implementations (versions): service-a, and service-b.